Mushymato/MiscMapActionsProperties/docs/furniture-properties.md

 # Furniture Properties

+You can give furniture tile properties (including action and tile actions) and collision using this feature.
+This would let you use all the previous tile properties/actions/touch actions listed with furniture, plus various vanilla properties and actions.
+Besides this, you can also give a collision map to make the furniture passable on some tiles and do animations via draw layers.

 To give furniture some properties, add an entry to custom asset `mushymato.MMAP/FurnitureProperties`, where the key is an **unqualified item id** of a furniture item.
 See examples in [furniture_tile_property.json](../[CP]%20MMAP%20Examples/furniture_properties.json).

 This asset is secretly reusing [buildings data](https://stardewvalleywiki.com/Modding:Buildings) but only a few fields are actually read and their meaning may not be the same.
 More may be added later, if they make sense.